-(Updated fees may be found in the Schedule of Classes.)
+(Effective May 1, 2023 - subject to change without notification.
+Updated fees may be found in the Schedule of Classes.)

-Tuition per credit hour for BUOnline students \$425 Class/Lab fees Technology fee for 6+ credit hours per semester Graduation Fee \$100
+Tuition per credit hour for BUOnline students \$450 Class/Lab fees Technology fee for 6+ credit hours per semester Graduation Fee